 A proxy acts like a shield between you and the internet.
 It:

-Both Smartproxy and Bright Data specialize in providing these services, but they do it differently.
+Both Decodo and Bright Data specialize in providing these services, but they do it differently.

-To make a more informed decision, let's compare Smartproxy and Bright Data based on some key features:
+To make a more informed decision, let's compare Decodo and Bright Data based on some key features:

 1. Proxy Pool Size and Coverage